watem-sedem/watem-sedem/docs/input.rst

 Buffer map filename
 *******************

-Filename of the buffer map.
-This raster is only mandatory when :ref:`Include buffers = 1 <includebuffers>`.
+The filename of the buffer map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Include buffers <includebuffers>` is set to 1.

-The figure shows an example of a buffermap with three buffer basins.
-The outlet of every buffer is marked with the buffer id (1, 2 and 3 in this example).
+The figure below shows an example of a buffermap with three buffer basins.
+The outlet of every buffer is marked with a buffer id (1, 2 and 3 in this example).
 The other pixels belonging to the buffer get the :ref:`extension id <bufferdata>`.
 All other pixels in the raster are set to zero.